 Woodhouse Washlands are an ever changing tapestry of colours and textures throughout the seasons.
-The winter wetland attracts flocks of lapwing, which give way to a spring buttercup meadow.
+Winter flocks of migrant fieldfare and redwing feed on abundant berries, while spring brings a flush of hawthorn blossom and buttercups.
 Then the early summer grassland and riverbank provides insects for swallows, swifts and martins, which feed over the area, giving spectacular displays.
+High summer sees damselflies and dragonflies emerging, and a range of butterflies on the wing across across the expansive meadows.
+In the autumn look out for waxcaps and other fungi popping up in the grasslands.

 Lying in the floodplain of the River Rother, the nature reserve straddles the boundary between Sheffield and Rotherham.